Babanila/class-diagram-generation/README.md

 -   [Requirements](#requirements)
 -   [Usage](#usage)

 ### Features

 -   Show all sentences in a source code.
--   Show the list of classes in a specific sentence.
--   Show the list of Attributes in a specific sentence.
--   Show the list of Associations in a specific sentence.
--   Show the list of Composition in a specific sentence.
--   Show the list of Aggregation in a specific sentence.
--   Show the list of Inheritance in a specific sentence.
+-   Show the list of classes, Attributes, Associations, Composition, Aggregation and Inheritance in a specific sentence if exist.
 -   Show all the class diagrams in a source code with their respective relationships.